U.S. military aircrafts

 There is rising turmoil in the Caribbean.
 The administration of President Donald Trump has conducted a series of lethal airstrikes on alleged narcotrafficking vessels in Caribbean waters while assembling the largest U.S. military deployment in the Americas in decades.
 The location of many of these actions, near the coast of Venezuela, place a clear target in sight: the regime of Nicolás Maduro.

 The Trump White House has doubled down on linking the fight against drug trafficking to combating terrorism and accused Maduro of coordinating “narcoterrorist” actions against the United States.
 Secretary of State and acting National Security Advisor Marco Rubio and Secretary of Defense Pete Hegseth both accuse Maduro of having links to Venezuela-based gang Tren de Aragua and an alleged criminal syndicate dubbed the “Cartel de los Soles.”
-In August, U.S. Attorney General Pam Bondi doubled the reward for information leading to Maduro’s arrest to $50 million.
+In November, Rubio announced the United States intends to declare the group as a Foreign Terrorist Organization (FTO).
+Earlier, in August, U.S. Attorney General Pam Bondi doubled the reward for information leading to Maduro’s arrest to $50 million.
 However, analysis from security experts, including U.S. intelligence agencies, cast doubt on Maduro’s leadership of what is thought to be a highly decentralized trafficking network and indicate Venezuela is neither a major cocaine or fentanyl producer nor a key transit point in narcotrafficking routes to the United States.

 As the Trump administration reportedly weighs the possibility of moving airstrikes inland to Venezuelan soil, UN human rights experts say the marine attacks violate international law.
 Moreover, U.S. lawmakers have challenged the executive branch’s ability to enact war without congressional approval.
 Meanwhile, the Venezuelan administration say they are readying over 4 million militia troops and volunteers to reinforce their military capacity.